bivek-shrestha/SQL_DBA_Project/README.md

-# POS database CodeRush
-## Database Setup and Configuration for a small Point of Sale (POS) system
+## Database Setup and Configuration for a small Point of Sale (POS) system i.e. CodeRush Project

 ### Objective